noom cost month

 At an average cost of about $40 per month, it’s comparable to a gym membership but with more personal support and accountability.
 Reddit users on r/Noom often rave about the community and lessons, though some note the cost can feel steep if you don’t engage fully.
 However, if you’re committed, Noom offers a lot of value!

-Tip: It’s hard to get motivated when you try to reach a wellness goal by yourself, and studies suggest that weight loss increases with the help of a human coach.
+Tip: It’s hard to reach a wellness goal by yourself, and studies suggest that weight loss increases with the help of a human coach.

 Because everyone is different, maybe the better question is, is Noom worth it to you?